 Wanted: students for BSc and MSc theses

-Our PhD candidates are regularly looking for students to supervise and who could support them in their research.
-Are you looking for a thesis assignment at undergraduate or graduate level?
+Our PhD candidates are regularly looking for students to supervise their thesis and support them in their research.
+Are you studying at WUR or TU Eindhoven and looking for a thesis opportunity at bachelor or master level?
 We have the assignments below available!

 Agro-ecology